-Summer vacation looks a little different this year.
-Now that students have been learning at home for over three months, parents are wondering what activities their kids should be doing.
+Now that students have been learning at home for a year and the COVID-19 vaccine is a reality, parents are wondering what activities their kids should be doing.
 Not only are the options limited due to social distancing, but kids are also already tired of staying at home.

 Before parents everywhere start to panic, there are many ways for you to keep your kids active and entertained this summer - without sending them to a summer camp or class!